sassoftware/saspy/saspy/doc/source/install.rst

 SASPy has dependencies on a SAS 9.4 as well as Python 3.x.
 Also, in order to use SASPy after installation, you will need to edit the sascfg.py file to configure it to be able to connect to your SAS System.
-Plese see the
-<Configuration> chapter to see how to do this.
-If you run into any problems, please see the <Troubleshooting>
-chapter for help.
+Plese see the :doc:`configuration` chapter to see how to do this.
+If you run into any problems, please see the :doc:`troubleshooting` chapter for help.
 If you have any questions, just open an Issue at https://github.com/sassoftware/saspy/issues.